-Half of the entire internet is switched to Nginx server.
-But still, cPanel only ships Apache as the web server software.
+Half of the entire internet is switched to the Nginx server.
+But still, cPanel only ships Apache as the webserver software.

-We depend on external plugins to get Nginx works with cPanel server.
+We depend on external plugins to get Nginx to work with the cPanel server.

 There are feature requests to get Nginx from cPanel.
 Stand-alone Nginx supported as an alternative to Apache is 7 years old, and the latest status is still Open Discussion.